QuickTime Movie settings in Compressor

 Preserve Alpha: Select this checkbox to preserve any alpha channel information in your source and pass the alpha to the output.
 This checkbox is enabled when Codec is set to ProRes 4444 or Animation.
 If your computer is running macOS 10.15 or later, this checkbox is also enabled when Codec is set to HEVC.
 When Preserve Alpha is turned on, the Quality slider is enabled.

-Customize the final cropping, sizing, and aspect ratio using the Cropping & Padding properties in Compressor.
+Customize the final cropping, sizing, and aspect ratio in Compressor using the Cropping & Padding properties.
 Cropping removes video content from an image.
 Padding scales the image to a smaller size while retaining the output image’s frame size.
 For more information about these properties, see Intro to modifying frame size in Compressor.

 The following properties determine how Compressor resizes, retimes, and otherwise adjusts the video when transcoded: